ellenkoenig/datascience-co-learning/README.md

 [R](#contents)
 ---

+* [Swirl](https://swirlstats.com/): Swirl is an R package that allows you to learn R interactively in the R console.

 * [Introduction to R](https://www.datacamp.com/courses/free-introduction-to-r) from DataCamp: A solid, 6-part intro to the basics of the R language with 4-5 hours of material.
 If you're interested in continuing with DataCamp you can purchase a subscription for 22€ per month, which gives you access to 137 courses (R and Python) and a number of career and skill tracks.

 * [R for Data Science](http://r4ds.had.co.nz/) from Garrett Grolemund and Hadley Wickham: An excellent introduction to data science via R by two heavyweights of the R community, it is broken down into 5 parts, corresponding to steps in the data science process: Explore, Wrangle, Program, Model, and Communicate.
 You'll learn the "tidy" approach to data, and immediately use libraries such as `dplyr`, `tidyr`, and `ggplot2`.
 Some basic knowledge of R can be helpful, but isn't absolutely necessary (DataCamp's intro is more than enough).
 It's also available as a book.